Suzakton/UnityUtilityAI/README.md

 # UnityUtilityAI
-Utility AI for Unity with Scriptable Object
+Utility AI for Unity with Scriptable Object.

 ## Getting Started
 To use this project the Code folder (under the Asset one) is enough.